Darxo/Hardened/README.md

 - List the effects of camping in the camping tooltip
 - Attached Locations now list the items they produce in their tooltip
 - Destroyed attached locations now display their original name, instead of just being called "Ruins"
-- Add Setting (on) for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory
+- Add Setting (on) for marking named/legendary helmets/armor or armor with attachments as to-be-repaired whenever it enters your inventory
 - Add Setting (on) to display food duration, repair duration and minimum medicine cost in brackets behind those supply values
 - Add 0.8 second delay, before you can click the buttons in event screens to prevent accidental missclicks
 - The Player Banner is no longer hidden while camping